 a.
 Linguistic review

-Ensure the translation conveys same key points as the source content.
+Ensure that the translation conveys the same key points as the source content.
 Check that the terminology is consistent and matches your glossary, and that correct fonts are used per style guide, etc.

 How you set up your process will depend on the volume of localization projects.
 For example: